How to Hard Reset the Apple AirPods [July 2022]

 Try Connecting to Other Devices

 You can try connecting your AirPods to another device to rule out device-specific issues.
 If your older iPhone model is not working with your AirPods, but your Mac is, the iPhone is most likely the issue, not the AirPods.

 Try Cleaning the Charging Connections

 One last thing to note is that a reset may not fix your AirPods’ charging issues.
 You can try cleaning them up and ensuring the connectors work correctly.
-But failing to recharge is usually a hardware issue that isn’t easily solved without professional help.
+But failing to recharge is usually a hardware issue that requires professional help.

 Try Replacing Your AirPods

 If you can’t fix your issues via hard reset or with any of these other troubleshooting methods, there’s a good chance your AirPods have hardware issues that may not be fixable.
 In this case, your best option is to replace them with a new pair or check with Apple for any warranty options.

 You can make an appointment at your nearest Apple Store for repair and help if necessary.
 It may interest you to know that you can buy a single AirPod or the case from the company.